OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 The serverless model is very compelling for certain types of workloads.
 Infrequently run code, like a function triggered by a file upload or the addition of a database row, is very convenient to host as a Lambda.
 You may even find more traditional workloads like website hosting can be accommodated by Lambdas in a cost effective and scalable manner.

 Deploying serverless application is trivial these days.
 CLI tools and IDE plugins allow you to go from code to production with just a single command or click.
 Eventually though such deployments will need a more robust process to allow changes to be batched together and verified by teams who don't write the code.
-The traditional solution to these requirements is to have multiple environments, and progress deployments through internal testing environment before they reach production.
+The traditional solution to these requirements is to have multiple environments, and progress deployments through internal testing environments before they reach production.

 In this blog post we'll dive into how multi-environment serverless deployments can be expressed in CloudFormation and progressed in a reliable manner.

 ## The sample applications

-We'll deploy two very simple Lambda applications in this example, which simply return the input object they recieved in the body of the response.
+We'll deploy two very simple Lambda applications in this example, which simply return the input object they received in the body of the response.

 The first is written in Go and can be found at https://github.com/OctopusSamples/GoLambdaExample.